AnyBody/anybody-tutorial/A_Getting_started_anyscript/lesson5.rst

 Lesson 5: Definition of Muscles and External Forces
 ===================================================

-Here's an AnyScript file to start on if you have not completed the previous lesson:
+.. note:: Here's an AnyScript file to start on if you have not completed the
-:download:`demo.lesson5.any <Downloads/demo.lesson5.any>`.
+    previous lesson: :download:`demo.lesson5.any <Downloads/demo.lesson5.any>`.

 We have seen that models in AnyBody can move even though they do not have any muscles.
 This is because we can ask the system to perform a